‘Yukon Men’ Returns As Tanana Residents Struggle To Protect Their Way Of Life

 Tanana is a small town located deep in the remote interior of Alaska, and for years they enjoyed a sense of isolation since the only way to get there was by boat or plane.
 Wildfires, predator threats, changing climate, and other dangers all contribute toward making surviving in and around Tanana a challenge, but a new road connecting Tanana to Fairbanks will bring a whole new set of challenges to the inhabitants.

 Broadway World shared that when the outside world comes to Tanana, residents are afraid that their way of life will disappear.
 Wildfires have already disrupted their ability to hunt, leaving over half a million acres of their prized hunting and trapping lands totally incinerated.
-They are doing what they can to recover from the devastation, but when outsiders find their way into the area to hunt it will deplete the scarce natural resources even more.
+They are doing what they can to recover from the devastation, but when outsiders find their way into the area to hunt, it will deplete the scarce natural resources even more.

 #YukonMen returns to @Discovery on April 21! https://t.co/c6DLsLQ7bJ pic.twitter.com/NrtoiTJUoC